justintranjt/victoropa-azure-integration/README.md

   "monitoring_tool":"Azure"
 }
 ```
-Note that this JSON Body will require some tweaking in the future to get the data we absolutely want in the incident.
-Once again, view the [Logic Apps Workflow Definition Language](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-definition-language) article for more information.
-Most of the incident information sent to VictorOps is found in the data field.

         5. Save.
 Back in the Logic App Designer and under the "When an HTTP Request is Received", the URL has now been generated.
 Copy this URL to the clipboard.

+Note that the JSON Body will require some tweaking in the future to get the data we absolutely want in the incident.
+Once again, view the [Logic Apps Workflow Definition Language](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-definition-language) article for more information.
+Most of the incident information sent to VictorOps is found in the data field.

 ### Alerts (on VictorOps)
 1. From the left menu pane, select Monitoring >> Alerts >> New Alert Rule